MathuxNY-73/hackerrank-problems/README.md

 This is a dynamic programming challenge from hackerrank.
 The goal is to determine the number of ways to make change for a given number of units using any number of coins.
 I try to solve this problem using the C language.
 [Problem link](https://www.hackerrank.com/challenges/coin-change/problem)
 As of July 2<sup>nd</sup>, 2018:
-- [ ] Find a first working solution on the sample input
+- [X] Find a first working solution on the sample input
-- [ ] Submit first solution.
-Got correct
+- [X] Submit first solution.
+Got wrong on larger sets
 - [ ] Problem solved